Hello. I’m a writer of games and fiction. I also teach, perform and run events. That just about covers everything.

 My stories blend everyday realism with a strong strain of the fantastic and bizarre.
-I do relationship stuff, comedy, horror, crime, and the odd tale that just won’t fit in a box.
+I do relationship stuff, comedy, horror, crime, and lots that simply won’t fit in a box.
 My most popular story to date is a Glasgow hard man story where the hard man is a fish.
 It’s based on a real fish.

 I’ve played the Latitude festival, burlesque nights, the Edinburgh International Book Festival, Aye Write!, the Edinburgh Festival Fringe, punk gigs, a Hunter S. Thompson tribute event and a roller derby fundraiser.
 I feel that the performing writer should be able to hold their own with a musician or stand-up comedian.
 My regular mob is Writers’ Bloc.

-I also teach creative writing.
+I also teach creative writing and performance.
 I try to create a supportive, encouraging environment for newcomers while cracking the whip where necessary.
-At the moment I specialise in flash fiction.
+I specialise in flash fiction.

 I don’t write poetry.